Skip to main content

 University of Georgia

 Luft comes from a family of educators.
-Her father was a science and mathematics teacher, and later ran a cooperative agency that provided services and materials to schools throughout Arizona and New Mexico.
+Her father was a science and mathematics teacher, and later ran a cooperative agency that provided services and materials to rural schools in the West.
 Her mother was a special education teacher with expertise in science.
-She has family members who are currently science teachers.
+She taught middle school and high school science in the West.
+Two other family members are currently science teachers.

-As an engaged member of the science education community, Luft has served as a board member and President of ASTE, Director of Research and a scholar in residence at NSTA, as NSTA’s representative to the NARST board, and associate editor for various journals, including JRST.
-In her work as an advocate for graduate students and early career faculty, she has served as a mentor in the Sandra K. Abell Institute for Doctoral Students; the South African Science, Mathematics, and Technology Education Research School; and the Science Education Research Institute in Thailand.
-Highlights of her work in the science education community include being a mentor at science education research schools and serving on the committee on the National Academies of Sciences, Engineering, and Medicine consensus report Science Teachers’ Learning: Enhancing Opportunities, Creating Supportive Contexts (2015).
+As an engaged member of the science education community, Luft has served as a board member and president of the Association for Science Teacher Education, as Research Division Director and a scholar in residence at NSTA, as NSTA’s representative to the NARST board, and as associate editor for various journals.
+In her work as an advocate for graduate students and early career faculty, she co-directs the NARST Early Career Institute, and has served as a mentor in several doctoral and early career institutes.
+She has served on many panels and advisory boards, including the Committee on Strengthening Science Education Through a Teacher Learning Continuum for the National Academies of Sciences, Engineering, and Medicine consensus report Science Teachers’ Learning: Enhancing Opportunities, Creating Supportive Contexts (2015).

 Outside of work, her favorite time of the day is the early morning, when she enjoys a good cup of coffee and the sunrise.
 This is often followed by a run around a park, on a trail, or in town.
 When the workday ends, she enjoys walking her dogs and cooking meals with family and friends.